malonzo47/pynita_GUI/README.md

 # pyNITA
  **pyNITA** is the python implementation of Noise Insensitive Trajectory Algorithm (NITA).
 It can be run from a user-friendly GUI (graphical user interface) or from control scripts.
+This software is for analysis of satellite imagery time series.
+One can establish pixel histories at every pixel at every available image date for Landsat imagery (and Sentinel-2 in beta).
+This can allow for mapping of phenomena such as disturbance (e.g., deforestation, fire), degradation (e.g., drought, charcoal harvest), and recovery.

  Please refer to the [Scientific Reports](https://www.nature.com/articles/srep35129) article for detailed description of NITA and its application.
 The below steps here will walk you through the installation procedure and package requirements necessary for pynita_GUI.